GMTO/gmt_docs/src/software_development/io_fwk.rst

 **Sending RX-PDOs and receiving TX-PDOs**
 The user has nothing to do.
 The PDOs are sent and received automatically depending on the frequency of the master.

-**Getting the Ethercat state of the slaves/modules** When the user wants to know the Ethercat state (op, preop or safeop) of a module of the Ethercat ring, he or she sends the position of the module on slave_state_req input port.
-The output port slave_state_result returns the code of the module state according to Ethercat standard:
+**Getting the EtherCAT state of the slaves/modules** When the user wants to know the EtherCAT state (op, preop or safeop) of a module of the EtherCAT ring, he or she sends the position of the module on slave_state_req input port.
+The output port slave_state_result returns the code of the module state according to EtherCAT standard:
    - 1: INIT
    - 2: PREOP
    - 4: SAFEOP